 Dr. Knowles has been a professor at Great Lakes Christian College since 1970.
 During that time, he has taught history courses ranging from Ancient Greek History and Culture to Contemporary (20th century) History.
 While not busy teaching, Dr. Knowles has served as Director of co-op academic programs for 18 years.
-He has also served at times as Dean of Students, as Men's Baseball Coach, as Women's Basketball Coach, and even as chairman of the Student Disciplinary committee.
+He has also served at times as Dean of Students, Men's Baseball Coach, Women's Basketball Coach, and even as chairman of the Student Disciplinary Committee.

 Outside of his service at GLCC, Dr. Knowles has been an active member of the church community for most of his career.
 He has been a speaker and teacher at various churches, youth rallies, and conventions over the last 30 years.
 Specifically, he was actively involved at the Michigan State University Campus Ministry for 5 years.
-Dr. Knowles has also been the interim minister at Fayette Street Church of Christ in Hillsdale, Michigan (January - December, 1990), at the First Church of Christ in Coldwater, Michigan (1991-1996), at the West Oaks Christian Church in Walled Lake, Michigan (1997-1998), and at the Albion Church of Christ (2000).
+Dr. Knowles has also been the interim minister at Fayette Street Church of Christ in Hillsdale, Michigan (January - December, 1990), at the First Church of Christ in Coldwater, Michigan (1991-1996), at the West Oaks Christian Church in Walled Lake, Michigan (1997-1998), at the Albion Church of Christ (January - October, 2000); South DeWitt Church of Christ (November 2000 - March 2001); and the Charlotte Church of Christ (August 2001 - ).
 Dr. Knowles has also been an active author, lecturer, and community leader.